jlpteaching/comparch/syllabus.md

 This can result in a 0 on the assignment or an F in the class.
 See the [Computer Science Department's policy](https://www.cs.ucdavis.edu/blog/academic-misconduct-policy/) for more information.

+### Using generative AI tools

+Generative AI tools such as [GitHub Copilot](https://copilot.github.com/) and [ChatGPT](https://chat.openai.com/) are *incredibly useful*.
+I encourage you to use these tools when appropriate.

+Appropriate uses of the tools include:
+- Using GitHub Copilot to help you write code for DINOCPU or gem5.
+- Using ChatGPT to *draft* text based on *your own* inputs.
+- Using ChatGPT to help improve grammar in your writing.

+Inappropriate uses of the tools include:
+- Using ChatGPT to write text for you without editing or reviewing it.

+Remember, these tools are prone to "hallucinating" and may not give reasonable results.
+You should always review the output of these tools before submitting it.
+You are responsible for all of the code and text you submit.

+If you are unsure if a use of these tools is appropriate, please ask me to clarify **before** submitting work using these tools.

 ## Student Support

 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.